Email : email@example.com

-Hazel set up the Samadhi centre in 2005 where she does Ayurvedic consultation and teaches yoga.
+Hazel set up the Samadhi centre in 2005 where she does Ayurvedic consultations and teaches yoga.
 While pregnant with her son, Hazel studied prenatal yoga with Uma Dinsmore-Tully in the UK.
-After the birth of her son, she believes even more strongly in the power of yoga and the powers of the body and what it can reveal to us in our deepest moments.
-Yoga is beneficial to us all but it is an invaluable tool for Mum’s to be.
-Pregnancy yoga will bring awareness to your breathing and your body to help you feel empowered and confident through pregnancy, labour and motherhood.
-It will help you steady your emotions and cope with the amazing transformation your body is experiencing.
+After the birth of her 2 children, she believes even more strongly in the power of yoga and the powers of the body and what it can reveal to us in our deepest moments.

 Tel : 087 9927548